tdabasinskas/drone-passwordstate/README.md

     secrets: [ PASSWORD_STATE_KEY ]
 ```

-The plugin would connect to the specified Password state instance and extract the passwords as secrets using `UserName` field as the secret key and `Password` field as the secret value.
-Once finished, the folllowing file would be created within the workspace:
+The plugin will connect to the specified Passwordstate instance and extract the passwords as secrets using `UserName` field as the secret key and `Password` field as the secret value.
+Once finished, the folllowing file will be created within the workspace:

 ```yaml
 secrets: